 - Schedule Your Moving Date Strategically

-Did you know that the date you’re planning to move could have a lot to do with how much you’re quoted by household moving companies like Allied?
-Well, if you want to try to keep the costs to a minimum it is best to move during the winter (as most families move during the summer to prevent interrupting the school year).
+Did you know that the date you’re planning to move could have a lot to do with how much household moving companies like Allied quote you?
+If you want to keep the costs to a minimum, it is best to move during the winter (as most families move during the summer to prevent interrupting the school year).
 You should also try to move mid-week and mid-month as the 1st of the month and weekends are high in demand.
 By planning it out ahead of time, you can choose a moving date that will save you money.

 When working with professional moving companies, you essentially pay for the cost of moving by the amount of items you have (weight).
 Getting rid of things you’re not going to use in the new home is the best way to avoid this hefty price tag.
 Sort through each room and remove things that you no longer have a use for.
 You can either donate them or have a yard sale and earn a few extra bucks.